msft-mirror-aosp/platform.external.pigweed/targets/rp2040/target_docs.rst

 ----------------
 First-time setup
 ----------------
+GN
+==

 To use this target, Pigweed must be set up to use FreeRTOS and the Pico SDK HAL.
-The supported repositories can be downloaded via ``pw package``, and then the build must be manually configured to point to the locations the repositories were downloaded to.
+When using bazel, dependencies will be automatically installed.
+For the GN build, the supported repositories can be downloaded via ``pw package``, and then the build must be manually configured to point to the locations the repositories were downloaded to.